phpfs/surv/README.md

 ```
 SurV will try to establish a TCP connection with service listening on the port you specified!
 This time, you have to supplie a domain or IP with the fitting port!

+## API
+Endpoints:
+- `/` - Check if SurV-API is running
+- `/services` - GET all services that registered and monitored including their current status and their last check timestamp!